PX4/PX4-user_guide/en/ros/ros2_offboard_control.md

 The loop runs on a 100ms timer.
 For the first 10 cycles it calls `publish_offboard_control_mode()` and `publish_trajectory_setpoint()` to send [OffboardControlMode](../msg_docs/OffboardControlMode.md) and [TrajectorySetpoint](../en/msg_docs/TrajectorySetpoint.md) messages to PX4.
-These messages are required in order for PX4 to switch to offboard mode, even though they are "ignored" because the vehicle is not in offboard mode.
+The `OffboardControlMode` messages are streamed so that PX4 will allow arming once it switches to offboard mode, while the `TrajectorySetpoint` messages are ignored (until the vehicle is in offboard mode).

 After 10 cycles `publish_vehicle_command()` is called to change to offboard mode, and `arm()` is called to arm the vehicle.
 After the vehicle arms and changes mode it starts tracking the position setpoints.